Elayis Tavşan: Club career

 On 19 August 2019, he joined Telstar on a season-long loan.
 On 15 June 2020, he signed a three-year contract with NEC with an option for an additional season.
 He made his debut against Jong Ajax in the second matchday of the season.
 He played 84 minutes, after which he was substituted for Thomas Beekman.
 The match after that, he scored his first goal for the club, in the 3–1 away match against FC Volendam.

+On 23 January 2024, Tavşan signed for Serie A club Hellas Verona.
+On 30 August 2024, he was loaned to Cesena in Serie B.

+On 15 July 2025, his loan move to Serie B side AC Reggiana was announced.

 Personal life

-Tavşan was born in the Netherlands and is of Turkish and Surinamese descent.
+Born in the Netherlands, Tavşan is of Turkish and Surinamese descent.